 - Most Westerners speak English which puts lots of educational material within their reach.
 There is just less information available in the Thai language, although this is gradually improving.

 Thais do not have any of those advantages and therefore remain primarily on the traditional side.
 They are not exposed to or familiar with the many healing arts modalities that Western therapists have access to.

 Although there are certainly many excellent Thai Massage practitioners and teachers in Thailand, western therapists have the facilities and resources to learn more and add more creativity to the system.

 This has added a new dimension to Thai Massage.
-Some people consider this a healthy and beneficial evolution while the traditionalists disregard it as a corruption of the original system.
+Some people consider this a healthy and beneficial evolution while the traditionalists consider this a corruption of the original system.

-Regardless of such opinions, new adaptations and styles of Thai Massage are here to stay in the western world, similar to what happened with yoga styles which did not exist a few decades ago.
+Regardless of such opinions, new adaptations and styles of Thai Massage are here to stay in the Western world, similar to what happened with yoga styles that did not exist a few decades ago.